httpwg/http-extensions/draft-ietf-httpbis-replay.md

 affect handling of that request; what matters is when the server starts acting upon the contents of a request.
-Any time any server instance might initiate processing prior to completion of the handshake, all server instances need to consider how a possible replay of early data could affect that processing (see also {{be-consistent}}).
+Any time any server instance might initiate processing prior to completion of the handshake, all server instances need to account for the possibility of replay of early data and how that could affect that processing (see also {{be-consistent}}).

 A server can partially process requests that are incomplete.
 Parsing header fields - without acting on the values - and determining request routing is